randomairborne/slashdiscord/README.md

 3. There is no third step

-(This mod does require the [Fabric API](https://modrinth.com/mod/fabric-api), but you probably have that already)

 ## Getting Help
-Please ask in my [Discord](https://discord.gg/88b8kzNJg6) for support and help.
+Please ask in my [Discord](https://valk.sh/discord) for support and help.
 ## License

 This mod is available under the MIT licence.